Overview

 Alternative 1 (current choice): Add

-as a field inRoom
+Guestas a field inRoom-

 Pros: An efficient way for managing bookings.
 Receptionist can quickly determine if the

-s are not expected to have a large number of advanced bookings made. -
+Roomis free to book.
+Lookup time forGuestnot expected to increase greatly, sinceRooms are not expected to have a large number of advanced bookings made. -

 Cons: Difficult to find the

-has made an advanced booking and wishes to cancel it, we have to search through all theRoom
+Roomgiven theGuest.
+When aGuesthas made an advanced booking and wishes to cancel it, we have to search through all theRooms.
+Nevertheless, we expect most guests to be aware of their rooms.

 -